National Portrait Gallery (NPG)

 Resources

-The Collections Information & Research office (CIR) administers reference and online programs for the National Portrait Gallery.
-Services to researchers include the National Portrait Gallery’s Collections Information System; the Portrait Gallery’s Web site (www.npg.si.edu) which features collections, exhibitions, programs, and a portrait search menu; and the Catalog of American Portraits, a national portrait archive maintaining images and data for nearly 200,000 portraits in public and private collections.
-The curatorial files are rich in materials pertinent to portraits in the permanent and support collections.
-The library contains 160,000 volumes, principally on American art, history, and biography, along with more than a thousand periodicals.
-It offers selected electronic resources, and houses an extensive collection of clippings and pamphlets pertaining to American art and art institutions.
+The Portrait Gallery administers reference and online programs through its Curatorial and History staff and its website (www.npg.si.edu), which features collections, exhibitions, programs, and a portrait search menu.
+Its curatorial files are rich in materials pertinent to portraits in the Gallery’s permanent and support collections.
+The library contains 160,000 volumes, principally on American art, history, and biography, along with over a thousand periodicals.
+It offers selected electronic resources and houses an extensive collection of clippings and pamphlets pertaining to American art and art institutions.

-The Department of Audience Engagement develops innovative programs in museum education as part of its efforts to introduce important Americans in the National Portrait Gallery collection – along with their significant contributions to American society – to visitors of all ages.
-The department works toward improving communication techniques used by volunteer docents and gallery educators, and provide teachers with effective object-based learning strategies and curriculum aids through specialized workshops.
+The Department of Audience Engagement develops innovative programs in museum education as part of its efforts to introduce important Americans in the National Portrait Gallery collection and their significant contributions to American society to visitors of all ages.
+The department works toward improving communication techniques used by volunteer docents and gallery educators and provides teachers with effective object-based learning strategies and curriculum aids through specialized workshops.

 Research Staff